-These problems can affect Facebook Ads that are running to reach new supporters, payouts of those hard earned donations, and more.
-If these issues happen in the middle of a fundraising campaign, they can make events like Facebook Challenges stop half way through.
-This is potentially a massive issue happening to more nonprofits than any of us would like!
+These challenges, if left unresolved, can disrupt crucial operations such as running Facebook Ads to attract new supporters, processing donations, and more.
+If these issues happen in the middle of a fundraising campaign, they can make events like Facebook Challenges stop halfway through.

-Disclaimer: We have done our best to ensure the information in this article is accurate and up-to-date at the time of writing.
-However, we can’t be held responsible for any Facebook issues.
+Disclaimer: The information presented in this article is accurate and up-to-date at the time of writing.
+However, we cannot be held responsible for any issues related to Facebook compliance.

-When we started writing this article, the real pain points that we were hearing about from lots of nonprofits was that they were getting their Facebook Giving Tools switched off or not receiving payments.
-In the worst case scenarios, this would happen in the middle of a Facebook Challenge – disaster!
+We hear from lots of nonprofits that they are getting their Facebook Giving Tools switched off or not receiving payments.
+In the worst case scenarios, this happens in the middle of a Facebook Challenge – disaster!

-We encourage charities (like you!) to create a process to:
+We encourage charities (like yours!) to create a process to:

-- Make your teams aware of their page support inbox, and;
+- Make your teams aware of their page support inbox

-This means that Facebook is required to ensure the information they have about a charity Facebook page that has access to Facebook fundraising tools is up to date.
+This means that Meta is required to ensure the information they have about a charity Facebook page that has access to Facebook Giving Tools is up to date.

 As part of their regular reviews, they might reach out for more information.
-Facebook state this information is for verification purposes only and will likely be:
+Meta states this information is for verification purposes only and will likely be:

 - Information for validating your bank account (the one that they transfer your funds to).